nifarazi/Pathtrekker/README.md

-# Pathtrekker
+# PathTrekker
-Path Trekker is a smart tourist guide system designed using Java to provide tourists with personalized travel experiences.
+PathTrekker is a smart tourist guide system designed using Java to provide tourists with personalized travel experiences.